 The NIHR Cambridge BRC has embedded essential infrastructure on the Cambridge Biomedical Campus making sure we translate our world-leading science into real benefits for healthcare.

-The NIHR/Wellcome Trust Clinical Research Facility, a 24/7 inpatient unit with a Metabolic Research Area containing measurement technologies for energy balance and body composition allied to metabolic magnetic resonance spectroscopy in the Wolfson Brain Imaging Centre.
+The NIHR/Wellcome Trust Clinical Research Facility (also a cross-cutting theme in the NIHR Cambridge BRC), is a 24/7 inpatient unit with a Metabolic Research Area containing measurement technologies for energy balance and body composition allied to metabolic magnetic resonance spectroscopy in the Wolfson Brain Imaging Centre.
 This CRF has dedicated facilities to accommodate children.

 The Clinical Investigation Ward (CIW) operates on a day case basis, undertaking later-phase clinical trials.

-This five floor expansion of campus clinical research capacity is scheduled to open in Spring 2017.
-Facilities include:
+With a five floor expansion of campus clinical research capacity, facilities include:

 Level 2, Interventional Investigation Unit: Facilities to undertake research endoscopies; cell therapy and minor procedures.